English I (101H)

 Miss a class?

-Students that are absent (and present a valid excuse) will have the equivalent to the number of days absent to turn in work for FULL credit.
+It is extremely important to make up missed work in class.
+All assignments will be on Microsoft Teams.
+Look at the assignments channel daily to see what assignments were given.
+Students that are absent will have the equivalent to the number of days absent to turn in work for FULL credit.
 Homework can be turned in one day late for HALF credit.
 Following the second day, homework will no longer be accepted for credit.
 Research papers, individual/group projects, and oral presentations will all drop one letter grade for each day late.
-I will not remind any student what is due… it is your responsibility to find out what work is missed either from another student or myself and make it up.
-I will not except any excuses.
+It is your responsibility to find out what work is missed either from another student, Teams, or myself and make it up.

 Help: Help will be available before and after school.
-If you need help with any assignment or topic please see me.
+If you need help with any assignment or topic, please see me.
+There is daily tutoring available in room #C31 in the morning.

 25% Class Participation